sachsom95/Python_blog/_posts/2020-05-25-list_and_tuples.markdown

 Output:tuple
 {% endhighlight %}

-So here we assigned a tuple with out the need for a `parantheses`.
+So here we assigned a tuple without the need for a `parantheses`.
 With that we might be able recognize the the famous example everyone gives to show how easy python is. `swapping elements without a temporary variable`

 {% highlight ruby %}